ngaioKhauri/quest-submissions/README.md

 }
 ```

-3. Explain, in your own words, why references can be useful in Cadence.
+**3. Explain, in your own words, why references can be useful in Cadence.**

 To create NFTs!
 A resource is a unique item on the Blockchain that cannot be copied/duplicated/faked.

 ### Day 4

-1. Explain, in your own words, the 2 things resource interfaces can be used for (we went over both in today's content)
+**1. Explain, in your own words, the 2 things resource interfaces can be used for (we went over both in today's content)**

-2. Define your own contract.
+**2. Define your own contract.
 Make your own resource interface and a resource that implements the interface.
 Create 2 functions.
 In the 1st function, show an example of not restricting the type of the resource and accessing its content.
-In the 2nd function, show an example of restricting the type of the resource and NOT being able to access its content.
+In the 2nd function, show an example of restricting the type of the resource and NOT being able to access its content.**

-3. How would we fix this code?
+**3. How would we fix this code?**
 ```
 pub contract Stuff {